 Warning: This post is several years old and the author has marked it as poor quality (compared to more recent posts).
 It has been left intact for historical reasons, but but its content (and code) may be inaccurate or poorly written.

 Two hours after getting home from work I’m already basking in the newfound carefreeness thanks to the successful completion of my thesis defense (and graduation requirements).
-Yesterday I went to skycract, early this morning I posted a schematic diagram of a basic circuit concept for a radio/microphone interface box with tone generating functions, and this afternoon I finished its assembly.
-It’s hacked together, I know, but it’s a PROTOTYPE and is for functional use only.
+Yesterday I went to SkyCraft, early this morning I posted a schematic diagram of a basic circuit concept for a radio/microphone interface box with tone generating functions, and this afternoon I finished its assembly.
+It’s hacked together, I know, but it’s just a prototype.
 What does it do?
-It’s complicated, and I described it in the previous entry.
-It’s basically just an exercise in microchip programming!
-Here are some photos…
+It’s complicated.
+It’s basically just an exercise in microchip programming.

-This is a ~? to 5v regulated power supply I built.
+This is a 5v regulated power supply I built.
 The headphone adapter is for easy connection to the serial port.
 It has a power switch and a program/run switch (allowing use of pin 13, serial out) while still “connected” to the PC.

 I’ve slightly improved the connection between my radio’s coax cable to the J-pole antenna I made.

 I’m able to get pretty good from this antenna, but it’s probably not likely to do much to my assembly skills (and lack of tuning), and more likely due to the fact that I have an unobstructed view of middle/southern Orlando from the 3rd story of my apartment balcony.
 I could probably wire up a rubber duck on a stick and get good results with that location!
 I’ll miss my reception when I move.